flooptech/dist-sdk-ios/readme.md

 - Fixed intermittent crash issue with parental gate for arm64 builds.

 ### Version 1.9.0.1 - 2014-04-29
-- Fixed duplicate symbol issue with Reachability users
+- Fixed duplicate symbol issue with Reachability users.

 ### Version 1.9.0 - 2014-04-17
 - New Feature: Cross-Promotion.
 A button that shows a view where you can cross-promote your apps.